|Degrees||M.Phil (Oxon); BA (H.Hons), Magna cum Laude (W&M)|

 Conducting | Americanist Musicology | Music & Culture at the Fin de Siècle

-Equally at home in the choir stalls, Matthew is currently Master of the Music at Pusey House, Oxford, conducting one of the University’s premier mixed-voice chamber choirs.
-He is an alumnus of the Choir of The Queen’s College, Oxford, and a Deputy Lay Clerk in the Choirs of Men & Boys, and Men & Girls at Washington National Cathedral.
-Matthew earned his B.A. magna cum laude with High Honours in Music from America’s second-oldest university, the College of William & Mary (1693), where he is the founding Music Director Emeritus of the William & Mary Schola Cantorum.
+Equally at home in the choir stalls, Matthew recently finished his tenure as Master of the Music at Pusey House, Oxford, where he conducted one of the University’s premier mixed-voice chamber choirs.
+He is an alumnus of the Choir of The Queen’s College, Oxford, and has sung with many of the finest Anglican choirs in Oxford and Washington D.C.
+Matthew earned his B.A. magna cum laude with High Honors in Music from the College of William & Mary, where he is the founding Music Director Emeritus of the William & Mary Schola Cantorum.
 Matthew also holds an M.Phil in Musicology from the University of Oxford, where he is currently a doctoral candidate in Music.

 Area of proposed thesis